 |William Dyer's May 27, 1660 letter begging|

 comes with a transcription.

-$36.99 per poster, inclusive of shipping.
+$36.99 per print, inclusive of shipping.
 (Shipped to US addresses in a capped mailing tube via US Postal Service.
 USPS estimates 3-day delivery, but allow a day or two more time in December.)

-Use the Buy Now button for debit, credit, or PayPal.
-Be sure to indicate WHICH POSTER, Mary or William's, you want, or if you want the matched set.
-Please indicate that in the instructions on the PayPal form.
+Use the Buy Now button for debit, credit, or electronic check, via secure PayPal.
+Be sure to indicate WHICH LETTER, Mary's or William's, you want, or if you want the matched set.